MGmahmoud/SQL-Data-Warehouse-Project/README.md

 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
 - **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
-- **Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Scope**: Focus on the latest dataset only, historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ---